 That being said, you cannot (and shouldn’t) constantly switch between the two – at some point you’ll start losing the metabolic advantages of fat-adaptation.

-In order to figure out your carb limit, the most accurate method would be to use a blood ketone meter (which is the gold standard for measuring ketones), and to up your daily carbs by 5 g increments, measuring your blood ketones when doing it, in order to figure out when your blood ketones drop.
+In order to figure out your carb limit, the most accurate method would be to use a blood ketone meter (which is the gold standard for measuring ketones), and to up your daily carbs by 5 g increments.
+You’ll want to make sure you are measuring your blood ketones when doing it, in order to figure out when your blood ketones drop.

 If you don’t have a blood ketone meter and don’t feel like investing in one, you can still figure out your approximate carb limit by closely observing your body and its reactions when ingesting more carbs.